palle-k/SOMRenderer/Readme.md

 1. clone this repository.
 2. cd into the cloned repository.
-3. Build using `swift build --configuration release`.
+3. Build with `swift build --configuration release`.

 ## Running